 Under the particulars of the deal, Isuzu would get to export cars to America.
 But the twist was that they’d have the badge of a General Motors brand on them.

 This led to some really weird vehicles.
 In 1970, General Motors sought to create a world car platform for a car that could be sold in as many markets as possible with minimal changes.
-The T-car program engaged GM’s partners in America, Brazil, Germany, and Japan to develop a front engine, front wheel drive unibody vehicle that would initially launch as the 1973 Chevrolet Chevette for GM Brazil.
+The T-car program engaged GM’s partners in America, Brazil, Germany, and Japan to develop a front engine, rear wheel drive unibody vehicle that would initially launch as the 1973 Chevrolet Chevette for GM Brazil.
 Then came the Chevrolet Chevette for America, the Pontiac T1000 for America, and the Saehan Bird for South Korea.
 Isuzu got the T-car as the Bellett Gemini.
 Bizarrely, the Isuzu flavor of the T-car was then sent to America as the Buick Opel.
 So Americans had many chances to experience slightly different variations of the same thing.

 Small Truck LUV